 This uneasy truce disintegrated in the late 1850s and war broke out in Taranaki in early 1860, then elsewhere in the North Island.
 Māori fought alongside, as well as against, Pākehā, and warm friendships developed between the British and settler troops and their ‘friendly Māori’ allies.
 The courage and skill of the ‘rebel’ Māori also aroused the admiration of their enemies.
-However the wars of the 1860s represented, overall, the lowest point in the history of New Zealand’s race relations.
-About 2,000 Māori and 700 Europeans were killed, and several million hectares of land was confiscated in Waikato, Taranaki and Bay of Plenty.
+However the New Zealand wars of the 1860s represented, overall, the lowest point in the history of New Zealand’s race relations.
+More than 2,000 Māori and more than 500 Europeans were killed, and several million hectares of land was confiscated in Waikato, Taranaki and Bay of Plenty.
 These losses crippled large sections of the Māori people and created grievances that lasted more than a century.

 South African War